chantisnake/blog_source_code/source/_posts/how-to-use-git-on-pycharm-and-command-line-1.md

 ---
 title: how to use git on both pycharm and command line (1)
 date: 2016-06-05 21:25:20
+tags:
+  - computer
+  - pycharm
+  - powershell
+  - git
-tags: English Blog
+categories: English Blog
-categories: computer
 ---

 This section we will introduce couple of commonly used git command and how to use them both in command line and pycharm